GabriellJacinto/SaveIt-Video-Logger-for-Projects/README.md

 <summary>Version 1.2.0 Features</summary>

 - [ ] Execution by executable
+- [ ] Code optimization:
+  - [ ] CRUD functions optimizations of GojectEditWindow class
+  - [ ] Reimplementation of top level windows and Gojects widgets with inheretance and abstract classes
 - [ ] Gojects:
   - [ ] Add attribute of parent/child goject
   - [ ] Create visual representation of parent/child goject (as a pathway visualizer)